James Bowie: Land speculator and slave smuggler

-Shortly before the senior Bowie died, circa 1820, he gave ten slaves and horses and cattle to both James and Rezin.
+Shortly before the senior Bowie died, circa 1820, he gave ten servants and horses and cattle to both James and Rezin.
 For the next seven years, the brothers worked together to develop several large estates in Lafourche Parish and Opelousas.
-Louisiana's population was growing rapidly, and the brothers hoped to take advantage of its rising land prices through speculation.
-Lacking the capital required to buy large tracts, in 1818 they entered into a partnership with pirate Jean Lafitte.
-By then, the United States had outlawed the importation of slaves from Africa.
-Most Southern states gave incentives for informing on an illegal slave trader: Informers could receive half of what the imported slaves would earn at auction, as a reward.
+Louisiana's population was growing rapidly, and the brothers hoped to take advantage of its rising land prices by speculating in land.
+Without the capital required to buy large tracts, in 1818 they entered into a partnership with pirate Jean Lafitte to raise money.
+By then, the United States had outlawed the importation of slaves from Africa, and most southern states allowed anyone who informed on a slave trader to receive half of what the imported slaves would earn at auction as a reward.
 Bowie made three trips to Lafitte's compound on Galveston Island.
 On each occasion, he bought smuggled slaves and took them directly to a customhouse to inform on his own actions.
 When the customs officers offered the slaves for auction, Bowie purchased them and received back half the price he had paid, as allowed by the state laws.
 He could legally transport the slaves and resell them at a greater market value in New Orleans or areas farther up the Mississippi River.
 Using this scheme, the brothers collected $65,000 to use for their land speculation.